Coaching is catching on as a go-to employee development strategy. Find out how you can make the most of it.

 The problem with coaching and feedback

-The great thing about feedback is the fact that it can come from anyone anywhere in an organisation—peers, managers, experts, you name it, everyone in an organisation is an expert at something.
+The great thing about feedback is the fact that it can come from anyone anywhere in an organization—peers, managers, experts, you name it, everyone in an organization is an expert at something.
 Here’s the catch.
-There are two particular problems that plague organisations, preventing them from maximising coaching as a driver of business success: coaching can be time-consuming and costly to arrange, especially at scale, and giving good feedback is difficult to do.
+There are two particular problems that plague organizations, preventing them from maximizing coaching as a driver of business success: coaching can be time-consuming and costly to arrange, especially at scale, and giving good feedback is difficult to do.

-According to Brandon Hall, even though 91% of organisations use coaching and mentoring in learning, only 13% use it more than half the time.
+According to Brandon Hall, even though 91% of organizations use coaching and mentoring in learning, only 13% use it more than half the time.
 Part of the reason is it’s hard to train and gain access to enough coaches, peers and subject matter experts who have the skills to do an effective job as well as feel comfortable coaching.
-That makes is tough to find and leverage the right expertise in specific ways across an organisation.
-For global organisations, the best expert might very literally be a world away.
+That makes it tough to find and leverage the right expertise in specific ways across an organization.
+For global organizations, the best expert might very literally be a world away.